-CICAD notes that Antigua and Barbuda carries out a drug use prevention program in the elementary/primary school population.
-However, CICAD views with concern that the country's program do not specifically cover any other important population groups.
-Additionally, CICAD observes that Antigua and Barbuda did not conduct situational assessments to identify the specific needs, risk, or protective factors of each target population for drug use prevention programs.
-In addition, CICAD notes that the country does not promote the exchange of research findings, experiences, or best practices to improve the effectiveness of prevention programs, taking into consideration the "International Standards on Drug Use Prevention," developed jointly by WHO and UNODC.
+CICAD notes that Dominica carries out drug use prevention programs in various populations.
+However, CICAD views with concern that the country does not develop indicated or specific programs for other important population groups.
+Additionally, CICAD observes that Dominica did not conduct situational assessments to identify the specific needs, risk, and protective factors of each target population for drug use prevention programs over the evaluation period.
+CICAD also notes that the country does not promote the exchange of research findings, experiences, or best practices to improve the effectiveness of prevention programs, taking into consideration the "International Standards on Drug Use Prevention", developed jointly by WHO and UNODC.